stanislavsavolainen/Electronics1/README.md

 extenssion for project to save and display history data of temperature with 10 second measure interval to detect new temperature.

+-> It will contains hosted html page (in future), where ajax call asking temperature and visualize it at client side using chartjs.

 Original source to project :